 Are golf shoes necessary, or simply a fashionable accessory?
 No. If you’re brand-new to the game and plan on spending the majority of your time at the driving range, golf shoes are not necessary.
 You can make do with thick-soled shoes.
 However, if you play 9 or 18 holes more than once a year, want to perfect your form, improve your game, and stay healthy, then the answer is a resounding yes!

-If you fall into the “Yes” category, you probably already know that just about every golfer wears golf-specific shoes, and you might even own a pair or two yourself.
+If you fall into the “Yes” category, you probably already know that just about every golfer wears golf-specific shoes, and you might even own a pair or two of golf shoes yourself.
 But did you ever think about the actual purpose and function of these shoes?

 You Don’t Wear Soccer Cleats to a Bowling Alley